Duncan Daniels: Early life and education

-In his early life, he lived in between England and Nigeria.
+In his early life, he lived in between England and Nigeria, Port Harcourt precisely.
 He had his first degree in Music Production from Berklee College of Music.

 Career

 Daniels started playing music at the age of 11 and started working on music production at age 15.
 In 2006, he released his debut 12-track album " I Don Taya", and in 2010 released his second studio album titled "Sho Stoppah".

 He was nominated for "Best US Based Male Artist Of The Year" at the 2011 Nigeria Entertainment Awards, and "Best Diaspora Artist of the Year" at the 2016 Nigeria Entertainment Awards.